WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can also set up **DelaySeconds (Delay Queue)**.
 This will make sure that **any new message will be invisible for X seconds for consumers before being available for processing**.
 DO not mistake this with _Visibility timeout_

 * you **can use Message Group ID**.
 This can **help with ordering** but **only within a given Message Groupd ID**.
 Basically it **guarantess** that **items with the same Message Group ID** will **come ordered**.

+- **Message Group ID** also allows for **parallel consumption of batches**.
+If you need to preserve order within a given group, but those groups are independend, using message group ID **that is unique PER group of objects** can greatly speed up the processing time.

 ##### Pooling